 The Kingsley School, Leamington Spa

-Muddy says: "A small, vibrant and family-orientated day school for girls aged 3 – 18; and boys from 3 – 11 in the heart of Leamington Spa, celebrating its 135th birthday in September.
+Muddy says: Originally founded in 1884 by Rose Kingsley - daughter of Victorian author Charles, this is a small, vibrant and family-orientated day school for girls aged 3 – 18; and boys from 3 – 11 in Leamington Spa.

 A thriving and academically strong independent day school originally founded for young women in 1884 by forward-thinking Rose Kingsley, the older daughter of Victorian writer Charles Kingsley, author of The Water Babies.
 It started off as Leamington High School for Girls originally located at 19 The Parade and moved into the main house, Beauchamp Hall, in 1922.